AndorChen/rails-guides/README.md

 - [ ] Rails on Rack
 - [x] Creating and Customizing Rails Generators
 - [ ] Getting Started with Engines
+- [ ] Contributing to Ruby on Rails
+- [ ] API Documentation Guidelines
+- [ ] Ruby on Rails Guides Guidelines
+- [ ] Maintenance Policy
+- [ ] Upgrading Ruby on Rails
+- [ ] Ruby on Rails 5.0 Release Notes
+- [ ] Ruby on Rails 4.2 Release Notes
+- [ ] Ruby on Rails 4.1 Release Notes
+- [ ] Ruby on Rails 4.0 Release Notes

 ## 译者